A User-driven Design Framework for Robotaxi: FINDINGS

-In addition to environmental and road-related uncertainties, users also raise concerns about technical vulnerabilities, such as network reliability and cybersecurity.
+In addition, users also raised concerns about technical vulnerabilities, such as network reliability and cybersecurity.
 P17 mentioned worries about network coverage, \textit{``In some places, network coverage may not be guaranteed, which is definitely a concern.''} The same participant also expressed fears about hacking, \textit{``I’m also afraid these systems could be manipulated by spies or hackers who modify the program to cause harm or even murder.
 If hackers break into the system, this could potentially happen on a large scale.''}